-\paragraph{Results with different pre-trained neural networks.} We extend the results obtained with DenseNet201 on five state-of-the art pre-trained models: (i) EfficientNetB0 \cite{DBLP:journals/corr/abs-1905-11946}; (ii) InceptionResNetV2 \cite{DBLP:journals/corr/SzegedyIV16}; (iii) MobileNetV2\cite{DBLP:journals/corr/HowardZCKWWAA17}; (iv) ResNet152\cite{DBLP:journals/corr/HeZRS15}; (v) Xception\cite{DBLP:journals/corr/Chollet16a}.\\ We test these models on four different datasets where: fine-tuning has only marginal benefits (Caltech-101, CIFAR100), top-tuning approach provides better results w.r.t. fine-tuning (DTD), and fine-tuning outperforms top-tuning approach (Stanford Cars).\\ The training procedure is analogous to the one performed for DenseNet201 with 5 additional models and the subset of 4 datasets, performing 600 additional training processes.\\ \autoref{fig:Models_accs_times} shows the overall results.
+To weight the dependency of the results on the pre-trained architecture we extend the results obtained with DenseNet201 on five state-of-the-art pre-trained models: (i) EfficientNetB0 \cite{DBLP:journals/corr/abs-1905-11946}; (ii) InceptionResNetV2 \cite{DBLP:journals/corr/SzegedyIV16}; (iii) MobileNetV2\cite{DBLP:journals/corr/HowardZCKWWAA17}; (iv) ResNet152\cite{DBLP:journals/corr/HeZRS15}; (v) Xception\cite{DBLP:journals/corr/Chollet16a}.\\ We test these models on four different datasets where: fine-tuning has only marginal benefits (Caltech-101, CIFAR100), top-tuning approach provides better results with respect to fine-tuning (DTD), and fine-tuning outperforms top-tuning approach (Stanford Cars).\\ The training procedure is analogous to the one performed for DenseNet201 with 5 additional pre-trained models and a subset of 4 datasets, performing 600 additional training processes.\\ In \autoref{fig:Models_accs_times} we show the overall results.
 Each color refers to a different target dataset, each symbol corresponds to a different pre-trained neural network.

-The additional neural networks show a similar trend to the one obtained by DenseNet201. \autoref{table:Models_accs_times} summarizes the quantitative results obtained both in terms of accuracy and training time speed-up.
-Such results suggest that our findings are low-dependent from the pre-trained neural network adopted.